nuagenetworks/nuage-ospdirector/Documentation/20.10/README.rst

     openstack overcloud roles generate --roles-path /home/stack/nuage-tripleo-heat-templates/roles -o /home/stack/nuage-tripleo-heat-templates/templates/nuage_roles_data.yaml Controller Compute ComputeAvrs ComputeOvrs ComputeSriov

 ..
-Note:: It is not mandatory to create nuage_roles_data.yaml with all the roles shown in the example.
-You can specify only the required ones for your deployment.
+Note:: Only specify the required roles for your deployment.
+The error `Property ContainerNovaComputeAvrsImage not assigned` will be thrown when including the AVRS role in this step without having AVRS in your deployment.

 4. Create ``node-info.yaml`` in /home/stack/templates/ and specify the roles and number of nodes.